silvrfox153/Silvrfox-Profile/README.md

 - Managed one school committee and two city council campaigns.
 - Primary advisor to the candidates on local issues, and campaign strategy.
 - Managed fundraisers, and volunteer events.
 Oversaw budget, fundraising, and spending.
 - Developed and maintained campaign websites.
-Integrated and managed third-party applications.
+Integrated and managed third-party APIs.
 - Researched and analyzed data on past elections to determine insights on voter trends.
 - Organized voter outreach and canvassing events using digital tools such as Votebuilder, MiniVan, Open VPB, Hustle.
 - Developed print and digital marketing collateral to support campaign marketing.